 Näytä tämä julkaisu Instagramissa.

-The Basic Rules of the Finnish Small Talk
+The Basic Rules of Finnish Small Talk

-Secondly, Finnish small talk gives an easy opportunity to escape any social situation.
+For a Finn, being silent is being polite, as you are not disturbing the other person.
 I try to describe the rules of Finnish small talk by demonstrating the likelihood of a Finn talking in different situations with the picture below.

 Escaping Social Situations with Finnish Small Talk

-Typical Situations for a Finn Abroad
+Not-Surprising Situations for a Finn Abroad

-- You are a Finn working abroad, and another Finn comes to your workplace.
+#1 You are a Finn working abroad, and another Finn comes to your workplace.
 You know that you don’t do any collaboration, so you disguise yourself as a mute random worker in the situation.
 The only risk is that some non-Finn colleague will give you away.

-- You are a Finn on holiday in a secluded environment (like in a paradise island), and miraculously you hear other Finns talking.
+#2 You are a Finn on holiday in a secluded environment (like in a paradise island), and miraculously you hear other Finns talking.
 You continue your way silently.

-- You are in an environment that is full of Finns, for example, enjoying a holiday in Torremolinos in Spain.
+#3 You are in an environment that is full of Finns, for example, enjoying a holiday in Torremolinos in Spain.
 You don’t greet nor speak to any of them during the whole stay.

 Finnish Small Talk in Work Life